-RUPCO Inc. has two multifamily projects, Energy Square in the construction phase and Landmark Place in the approval/development stage, within the City of Kingston.
+RUPCO has two multifamily projects, Energy Square and Landmark Place, in the approval/development stage within the City of Kingston.
 The first is a 57 affordable and middle income rental apartments, and the second is 66 units of senior affordable housing.
 While not seeking funding this year, the City has supported projects like these in past years of CDBG funding and plans to do so in the future.